 The Sharepoint online information architecture can be built by using the basic building blocks of IA into a set of features that fits the organization best as per business needs.
 Lastly, a flair of experience in the whole scheme can work wonders to make the setup feel and work organically.

 - Subsite layout

 - Security Models

-The organisations can use a combination or all of these building blocks to create features that the end-users can use.
+Organizations can use a combination of all of these building blocks to create features that the end-users can use.
 These features can be:

 - Content-type hub